Skip to contents

 error

-Character of length 1, choice of action if a task has an error.
+Character of length 1, choice of action if a task was not successful.
 Possible values:

 • "stop": throw an error in the main R session instead of returning a value.
 In case of an error, the results from the last errored map() are in the error field of the controller, e.g. controller_object$error.
 To reduce memory consumption, set controller_object$error <- NULL after you are finished troubleshooting.